AntigenicStudy/AntigenicMapping/README.md

 ```
 python code/visualization.py 'pred-output' 'y-pred-test.txt' 'y-gt-test.txt' 'y-pred-train.txt' 'y-gt-train.txt' 'losses-h1.txt' 'visual-output' 'test-h1n1.png' 'train-h1n1.png'
 ```

+## Data

+### Amino acid sequences of influenza HA protein
+To train the sequence processing model for each type of influenza, we retrieve more than 80,000 amino acid sequences of HA protein from H3 influenza from GISAID.

+### Representative viruses for training ResNet
+To train MLP for regression, we collect 279 representative H3 viruses with both HI measurements and full-length HA sequences

+### HA sequence-based embedding distance
+Please download HA sequence-based embedding distance between each pair of representative viruses from https://drive.google.com/drive/folders/1vQhz0SYSHiWYtGX0lGxcBH-btTNGB8rm?usp=sharing

+### Antigenic distance
+Please find the antigenic distance between each pair of representative H3 viruses in this [folder](data/distance/)

+## Pretrained models

+### Sequence processing model built with BiLSTM
+Please find pre-trained BiLSTM in this [folder](/models/trained_sequence_models) for each influenza type.

+### ResNet-18
+Please find our trained ResNet-18 for each influenza subtype/lineage in this [folder](/models/trained_regression_models)

 ### Schematic of the model components for predicting antigenic change of H3N2 virus in each season.